Women in computing: 1980s

 Computer and video games became popular in the 1980s, but many were primarily action-oriented and not designed from a woman's point of view.
 Stereotypical characters such as the damsel in distress featured prominently and consequently were not inviting towards women.
 Dona Bailey designed Centipede, where the player shoots insects, as a reaction to such games, later saying "It didn't seem bad to shoot a bug".
 Carol Shaw, considered to be the first modern female games designer, released a 3D version of tic-tac-toe for the Atari 2600 in 1980.
 Roberta Williams and her husband Ken, founded Sierra Online and pioneered the graphic adventure game format in Mystery House and the King's Quest series.
 The games had a friendly graphical user interface and introduced humor and puzzles.
 Cited as an important game designer, her influence spread from Sierra to other companies such as LucasArts and beyond.
-Brenda Laurel worked on porting games from arcade versions to the Atari 400 and Atari 800 computers in the late 1970s and early 1980s.
-She then went to work for Activision, writing the manual for Maniac Mansion.
+Brenda Laurel ported games from arcade versions to the Atari 8-bit computers in the late 1970s and early 1980s.
+She then went to work for Activision and later wrote the manual for Maniac Mansion.

-1984 was the year of Women Into Science and Engineering (WISE).
+1984 was the year of Women into Science and Engineering (WISE Campaign).
 A 1984 report by Ebury Publishing reported that in a typical family, only 5% of mothers and 19% of daughters were using a computer at home, compared to 25% of fathers and 51% of sons.
-To counteract this, the company launched a series of software titles designed towards women and publicised in Good Housekeeping.
+To counteract this, the company launched a series of software titles designed towards women and publicized in Good Housekeeping.
 Anita Borg, who had been noticing that women were under-represented in computer science, founded an email support group, Systers, in 1987.